chromium/chromium/components/services/app_service/README.md

 given Profile) that is tied to being in the browser process.
-The `AppServiceProxy` also contains process-agnostic code (code that could conceivably be used by an `AppServiceProxy` living in an Ash process), such as code to cache and update the set of known apps (as in, the `App` Mojo type).
+The `AppServiceProxy` also contains process-agnostic code (code that could conceivably be used by an `AppServiceProxy` living in an Ash process), such as code to cache and update the set of known apps (as in, the `App` type).
 Specifically, the `AppServiceProxy` code is split into two locations, one under `//chrome/browser` and one not:

   - `//chrome/browser/apps/app_service`
   - `//components/services/app_service`

+Code specific to publishers lives under:

+  - `//chrome/browser/apps/app_service/publishers`

-On the Provider side, code specific to extension-backed applications or web applications (as opposed to ARC++ or Crostini applications) lives under:
+Code specific to web application publishers lives under:

-  - `//chrome/browser/extensions`
-  - `//chrome/browser/web_applications`
+  - `//chrome/browser/web_applications/app_service`

-## Matchmaking and Publish / Subscribe

-The `AppService` itself does not have an `GetAllApps` method.
-It doesn't do much, and it doesn't keep much state.
-Instead, the App Registry aspect of the `AppService` is little more than a well known meeting place for `Publisher`s (i.e. Providers) and `Subscriber`s (i.e. Proxies) to discover each other.
-An analogy is that it's a matchmaker for `Publisher`s and `Subscriber`s, although it matches all to all instead of one to one. `Publisher`s don't meet `Subscriber`s directly, they meet the matchmaker, who introduces them to `Subscriber`s.

-Once a `Publisher` and `Subscriber` connect, the Pub-side sends the Sub-side a stream of `App`s (calling the `Subscriber`'s `OnApps` method).
-On the initial connection, the `Publisher` calls `OnApps` with "here's all the apps that I (the `Publisher`) know about", with additional `OnApps` calls made as apps are installed, uninstalled, updated, etc.

-As mentioned, the App Registry aspect of the `AppService` doesn't do much.
-Its part of the `AppService` Mojo interface is:

-    interface AppService {
-      // App Registry methods.
-      RegisterPublisher(Publisher publisher, AppType app_type);
-      RegisterSubscriber(Subscriber subscriber, ConnectOptions? opts);

-      // Some additional methods; not App Registry related.
-    };

-    interface Publisher {
-      // App Registry methods.
-      Connect(Subscriber subscriber, ConnectOptions? opts);

-      // Some additional methods; not App Registry related.
-    };

-    interface Subscriber {
-      OnApps(array<App> deltas);
-    };

-    enum AppType {
-      kUnknown,
-      kArc,
-      kCrostini,
-      kWeb,
-    };

-    struct ConnectOptions {
-      // TBD: some way to represent l10n info such as the UI language.
-    };

-Whenever a new `Publisher` is registered, it is connected with all of the previously registered `Subscriber`s, and vice versa.
-Once a `Publisher` is connected directly to a `Subscriber`, the `AppService` is no longer involved.
-Even as new apps are installed, uninstalled, updated, etc., the app's `Publisher` talks directly to each of its (previously connected) `Subscriber`s, without involving the `AppService`.

-TBD: whether we need un-registration and dis-connect mechanisms.

 ## The App Type

-The one Mojo struct type, `App`, represents both a state, "an app that's ready to run", and a delta or change in state, "here's what's new about an app".
+The one struct type, `App`, represents both a state, "an app that's ready to run", and a delta or change in state, "here's what's new about an app".
 Deltas include events like "an app was just installed" or "just uninstalled" or "its icon was updated".

 This is achieved by having every `App` field (other than `App.app_type` and `App.app_id`) be optional.
-Either optional in the Mojo sense, with type `T?` instead of a plain `T`, or if that isn't possible in Mojo (e.g. for integer or enum fields), as a semantic convention above the Mojo layer: 0 is reserved to mean "unknown".
-For example, the `App.show_in_launcher` field is a `OptionalBool`, not a `bool`.

 An `App.readiness` field represents whether an app is installed (i.e. ready to launch), uninstalled or otherwise disabled.
 "An app was just installed" is represented by a delta whose `readiness` is `kReady` and the old state's `readiness` being some other value.
-This is at the Mojo level.
-At the C++ level, the `AppUpdate` wrapper type (see below) can provide helper `WasJustInstalled` methods.
+The `AppUpdate` wrapper type (see below) can provide helper `WasJustInstalled` methods.

 The `App`, `Readiness` and `OptionalBool` types are: